forestryio/forestry.io/hugo/content/blog/discontinuing-wysiwyg-editor-new-focus-on-markdown.md

 ---
 {{% warning %}}

-**We are not changing or removing the Markdown WYSIWYG editor.**
+We are not changing or removing the Markdown WYSIWYG editor.
 Our Markdown editor will continue to offer both plaintext and WYSIWYG input modes.
-In fact, removing the HTML WYSIWYG editor will allow us to focus on making the Markdown editor even better.
+In fact, removing the HTML WYSIWYG editor will allow us to focus on making the Markdown editor even better.{{% /warning %}}

-{{% /warning %}}

 The WYSIWYG / HTML Editor has proven to be less and less the state-of-the-art content editing experience it once set out to be.
 Considering the issues the WYSIWYG Editor causes and the merits Markdown provides we made the decision to discontinue our WYSIWYG / HTML Editor on 5/11/2018.